 file.
 In the page fault handler of the child, it is OK to

-allocate a new page instead of sharing the page with the
+allocate a new physical page instead of sharing a page with the

 parent.
 The latter would be cooler, but it would require more

-Run usertests to make sure you didn't break anything.
+Run usertests to make sure everything still works.